 Step Three: Rinse the solution away from the area.
 Moving forward, watch the area to make sure that the mold doesn’t grow back.

 Still worried about mold growth in your bathroom?
 The team at Allied Reddi-Rooter has the solution.
 We’re here to help keep your bathroom safe for you and your family for years to come.
 Give the team at Allied Reddi-Rooter a call or Contact us.
 We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.
+You can follow us on Facebook, @Allied Reddi-Rooter for the latest tips or to ask us a question.

 If you think your pets can’t cause plumbing problems, think again.
 All it takes is a little too much pet hair in the drain or a hole dug a bit too deep by the pup to warrant a visit from the plumber.
 Luckily, pets and plumbing can get along just fine, as long as you take a few protective measures.